-Interest income from placements with the intermediate parent, Santander UK plc are not within the control of the Company since interest is earnt against rates set by external parties such as the Bank of England.
-Changes in base rates may result in a corresponding change in interest expense because of the need to reprice deposits accordingly.
-The internal pricing margin earned from Santander UK plc is not within the control of the Company since it is set by Santander UK plc.
+Interest income from placements with the intermediate parent, Santander UK plc are not within the control of the Company since these interest rates are set by external parties such as the Bank of England.
+Changes in base rates may not directly result in a matched change in interest expense because of the need to review and reprice deposits accordingly and the timing in doing so.
+It is noted the customer deposit portfolio includes products which track the base rate and others which do not, as well as fixed term deposits (note 16).
+The internal pricing margin earned from Santander UK plc is also not wholly within the control of the Company since it is set by Santander UK plc, however the pricing margin is small in proportion to total interest income, most of which is generated from base rate.